Grapefruit’s Drug Tango: Unveiling Surprising Interactions

 Why does grapefruit interact with certain drugs?

-Grapefruit contains compounds called furanocoumarins, which inhibit the activity of certain enzymes in the body responsible for down drugs.
+Grapefruit contains compounds called furanocoumarins, which inhibit the activity of certain enzymes in the body responsible for breaking down drugs.
 When these enzymes are inhibited, it can result in higher levels of the medication in the bloodstream.
 This can lead to an increased risk of side effects or a reduced therapeutic effect of the drug.

 How can I avoid interactions between grapefruit and medications?